arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 {{< /tip >}}

-ArangoGraphML's suite of services and packages is driven by what we call "specifications".
+ArangoGraphML's suite of services and packages is driven by what we call **"specifications"**.
 These specifications are standard Python dictionaries and describe the task being performed and the data being used.
 The ArangoGraphML services work closely together, with one task providing inputs to another.

 The following is a guide to show how to use the `arangoml` package in order to:

-- Manage projects
+1. Manage projects
-- Featurize data
+2. Featurize data
-- Submit training jobs
+3. Submit Training Jobs
-- Evaluate model metrics
+4. Evaluate Model Metrics
-- Generate predictions
+5. Generate Predictions

 ## Initialize ArangoML